CODE OF ETHICS

-The purpose of this Code is to establish and maintain standards of professional practice for Members and Applicants of New Zealand Association of Counsellors (NZAC) and to inform and protect members of the public seeking their services.
-Counsellors of this Association, in assenting to this Code, accept their responsibilities to clients, colleagues, the Association, agencies and the wider Community.
+The purpose of this Code is to establish and maintain standards of professional practice for all categories of Member of the New Zealand Association of Counsellors (NZAC) and to inform and protect members of the public seeking their services.
+Counsellors of this Association, in assenting to this Code, accept their responsibilities to clients, colleagues, the Association, agencies and the wider community.

 This Code needs to be read in conjunction with the Treaty of Waitangi and New Zealand law.
 Counsellors shall seek to be informed about the meaning and implications of the Treaty of Waitangi for their work.
 They shall understand the principles of protection, participation and partnership with Maori.
 Counsellors shall also take all reasonable steps to be informed about New Zealand law relevant to their work.

 This Code first outlines core values, then elaborates ethical principles which are developed out of these values, followed by general guidelines for professional practice.
 These values, principles and general guidelines apply to all areas of counselling practice.
 There follow particular guidelines for specific domains of practice that should be read in conjunction with the general guidelines.

 This Code cannot resolve all ethical issues, but it does provide a framework within which ethical and practice related dilemmas might be addressed.
 Counsellors are responsible for making careful judgements about which parts of this Code apply to particular situations.

 Through the NZAC complaints process, sanctions may be imposed upon a Counsellor found to have been guilty of: professional misconduct; conduct unbecoming a Member; or acts or conduct prejudicial to the interests of the Association.

 2. THE NATURE OF COUNSELLING